AndyMc3000/ci-ms2-party-chef/testing.md

 #### Tests ####

 * Added Bootstrap Navbar to index.html and contact.html.
 Tested navigation links - Home, Contact, and Logo.
 All worked as expected.
 * Tested Sticky Navbar functionality.
-I had to add a large image to the body to test this, but once done It worked as expected.
+I had to add a large image to the body to test this, and once done it worked as expected.
 * Added Jumbotron to index.html and contact.html.
 Tested button on index.html jumbotron.
 It worked as expected and directed me to contact.html.
 * Added photo gallery section and bootstrap modal gallery.
 Tested ‘Open Gallery’ button (I removed this button subsequently), and tested clicking on photo to open the modal gallery.
 Both opened the modal carousel gallery as expected.
 The carousel controls on the modal gallery also worked as expected.
 * Added Testimonial and Footer sections.
 Tested responsiveness of both and they reacted as expected.
 * Add Google Map using Google Maps API.
 Map worked as expected.
 * Added test marker to Google Map.
-Marker orked as expected.
+Marker worked as expected.
 * Added second test marker to Google Map in order to test marker clustering functionality.
-Clustering worked as expected (I subsequently removed clustering as I decided to use customer markers with InfoWindows - I could not find a way to cluster this type of marker).
+Clustering worked as expected.
+I subsequently removed clustering as I decided to use custome markers with InfoWindows, and I could not find a way to cluster custom markers.
 * Added Google Maps ‘Info Window’ functionality.
 So if a user clicks on a marker an Info Window will pop-up to show contact details for a local Party Chef kitchen/office.
 This worked as expected.
 * Added custom markers to Google Maps.
-They worked as expected (however as mentioned above, they stopped clustering from working).
+They worked as expected (however as mentioned above, I could not find a solution to cluster these markers).
-* Add code for Info Window so that if a second marker is clicked on, the previous Info Window will close and the new one will open.
+* Added code for Info Window so that if a second marker is clicked on, the previous Info Window will close and the new one will open.
 Tested this and it worked as expected.
 * Styled content appearing in InfoWindow on Google Map.
 Tested this and it rendered as expected.
 * Added additional locations to Google Maps.
 Tested each location marker as I saved the location data to maps.js.
 * Tested Email links on InfoWindows on Google Map to check if they opened my desktop email client once clicked.
 They all worked as expected.
 * Created a modal to contain the MyMenu 'shopping cart' system.
 That opened as expected.
 * Added ‘Add to cart’ button to index.html to test WebDevSimplified JavaScript shopping cart code.
 I then added a store.js file to contain JavaScript code from the plugin.
-I then a div with an ID to call the JS code to the modal.
+I then added a div with an ID to call the JS code to the modal.
 I then tested adding an item to the MyMenu modal/cart and it worked as expected.
 * Tested increasing/decreasing quantities of items in the MyMenu, and removing items from MyMenu.
-Worked as expected.
+Both worked as expected.
 * Added EmailJS javascript file for 'Request a quote' form code on MyMenu/Cart.
 Tested it and it worked as expected.
 * Added Bootstrap form validation to form on MyMenu.
 Tested it and it worked as expected.
 * Added content to menu items.
-Tested ‘Add to MyMenu’ button functionality for each item as I went along.
-All worke as expected.
+I tested ‘Add to MyMenu’ button functionality for each item as I added items.
+All worked as expected.
 * Added images to Bootsrap gallery.
-I tested calling the gallery, and the modal controls.
+I tested calling the gallery and the modal controls.
 All worked as expected.
-* Added wmailjs Contact Form send functionality.
-Teste it and it worked as expected.
+* Added EmailJS Contact Form send functionality.
+Tested it and it worked as expected.
 * Added MyMenu cart item indicator to MyMenu button in navbar.
 Tested it and it worked as expected.

 #### Tests with Bugs ####

 * Added Bootstrap menu accordions to index.html.
 Found a bug where all accordions open and close at the same time.
 I realised I needed to give each accordion * unique control ID’s.
 That fixed the bug.
-* One one occassion I had an issue with launching the project master instance on GitPod.
-It wasn't loading completely - see screenshot.
-When trying to resolve the issue I ended up working on a branch of my Master.
+* On one occassion I had an issue with launching the project master instance on GitPod.
+It wasn't loading completely (see screenshot).
+When trying to resolve the issue I somehow ended up working on a branch of my Master.
 I found that the simplest course of action was to delete my GitPod instances (branch & master) and create an new instance by launching the site afresh from GitPod.
      <img src="/assets/readme-assets/gitpod-error-instance-not-loading.png">

-* I tried implement a Javascript shopping cart plugin for the MyMenu system but couldn’t get it to work.
-See GitHub the following repository for that code: [Asraf-Uddin-Ahmed /jquery.mycart](https://github.com/Asraf-Uddin-Ahmed/jquery.mycart).
+* I tried implementing a Javascript shopping cart plugin for the MyMenu system but couldn’t get it to work.
+See GitHub and the following repository for that code: [Asraf-Uddin-Ahmed /jquery.mycart](https://github.com/Asraf-Uddin-Ahmed/jquery.mycart).
 I decided to use a simpler alternative solution instead.
-See: [Introduction to JavaScript Lesson 1](https://github.com/WebDevSimplified/Introduction-to-Web-Development/tree/master/Introduction%20to%20JavaScript/Lesson%201).
+See the following for that code: [Introduction to JavaScript Lesson 1](https://github.com/WebDevSimplified/Introduction-to-Web-Development/tree/master/Introduction%20to%20JavaScript/Lesson%201).
 * I had a bug with form submission.
-EmailJS was executing (sending email) before Bootstrap validation takes place.
-I git help from Tutor support to resolve this.
+The EmailJS code was executing (sending an email) before Bootstrap validation was taking place.
+I got help from Tutor support to resolve this.
 * I had a bug with form submission where Bootstrap validated the form again after 'submit' and 'reset'.
-As the form had been rest, this resulted in validation errors appearing on the blank form.
-This might give a user the impression that their message/form had not been sent even though an Alert was sent to the browser to confirm it had been sent.
+As the form had been reset, this resulted in validation errors appearing on the blank form.
+This may have given a user the impression that their message/form had not been sent, even though an Alert was sent to the browser to confirm the message had been sent.
 This is a known issue with Bootstrap.
-With help from Tutor support I found some jQuery code on a GitHub issues thread which fixed the problem when I applied the code to my EmailJS JavaScript file.
-See the GitHub thread here - ['Resetting form doesn't clear validation errors'](https://github.com/1000hz/bootstrap-validator/issues/68).
+With help from Tutor support and a Google search I found some jQuery code on a GitHub issues thread which fixed the problem.
+When I added the code to my EmailJS JavaScript file it fixed the problem.
+See that GitHub thread here - ['Resetting form doesn't clear validation errors'](https://github.com/1000hz/bootstrap-validator/issues/68).
-* I had an issue on the MyModal form with here I couldn't put a placeholder in for the options dropdown input.
-The first option in the list 'Choose and option' was acting as the placeholder but was also selectable, which doesn't make sense.
-I eventually found a solution on StackOverflow whihc allow me to add a class to the first option so that it would not be selectable.
+* I had an issue on the MyModal form with here I couldn't put a placeholder in for the 'options' dropdown input (the last form field).
+The first option in the list, 'Choose and option', was acting as the placeholder but was also selectable, which doesn't make sense.
+I eventually found a solution on StackOverflow which allowed me to add a class to the first option so that it would not be selectable.

 ## 2. User & Client Stories Testing ##